tanerijun/vitaneri/README.md

 - [x] Remove unnecessary metadata from frontmatter
 - [x] Remove unnecessary metadata type in $lib/types like featured, draft, ...
 - [ ] Comments all components. ex: <!-- @component Allows you to quickly navigate the hierarchy of headings for the current page. -->
-- [ ] Implement side-wide search, try Lyra (fail), trying uFuzzy this time
+- [x] Implement side-wide search, used uFuzzy at the end.
 - [x] rss, sitemap
 - [x] Make sure every decorative line like those in NavLinks and TOC is rounded (border-radius)
 - [x] Show post's tags on blog post